Precision tests of bulk entanglement: $AdS_3$ vectors: Massive Chern-Simons theory in

-It is useful for later purposes to obtain the Dirac bracket between the variables $A_-, A_+$.
 We can proceed either by using the definition of the Dirac bracket in terms of the constraint matrix as in (\ref{dbarap}) or by writing $A_{\pm}$ in terms of $A_r, A_\varphi$ and then using the Dirac bracket in (\ref{araphdb}).
 Both lead to the same results, here we proceed using the latter method.
-Consider the equal time commutation relation between $A_-$,
+Consider the equal time commutation relation between $A_{-}$,

 where $x, x'$ stand for 3 coordinates defined on the LHS of the equation.
 Substituting the expressions for $A_t, A_{\varphi}$ from the equations of motion (\ref{cherneq}), we obtain

 Here we have used the fact that Dirac brackets $\{ A_t(x), A_t(x')\}_{\rm DB}$ as well as $\{ A_\varphi(x), A_\varphi(x')\}_{\rm DB}$ vanish as can be shown using the definition of the Dirac bracket and the inverse of the constraint matrix in (\ref{invcons}).
 Now using the commutation relation in (\ref{araphdb}), we obtain